MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 in nginx's `/etc/nginx/sites-available` directory like in the previous exercise.

-In this exercise, you want to configure nginx as a reverse proxy: when it receives a request for the PHP todolist, it should proxy it to PHP FPM (in other words, nginx should ask PHP FPM to execute the application's PHP code, because nginx itself does not know how to execute PHP code).
+In this exercise, you want to configure nginx as a reverse proxy: when it receives a request for the PHP todolist, it should proxy it to PHP-FPM (in other words, nginx should ask PHP-FPM to execute the application's PHP code, because nginx itself does not know how to execute PHP code).

 You can start with the [reverse proxy